JeffreyChan0913/Iris/README.md

 5. [55,65) is slow
 6. below 55 is too slow.

-Find the probability that of each speed you have seen on the freeway (simulation) that is considered as fast, pretty fast, fast, normal, slow, and too slow.
+Find the probability of each speed you have seen on the freeway (simulation) that is considered as fast, pretty fast, fast, normal, slow, and too slow.